-We decided to lead a group towards a light and shadow project.
-The idea was to develop the children’s understanding of shadow and light whilst working with the 3D CAD system and printer.
+Teachers at The Mead have used the school’s 3D printer to develop children’s understanding of shadow and light by working with the 3D CAD system and printer.

-To produce an individual light cover that could be placed over a light source.
+- The children would produce an individual light cover that could be placed over a light source

 - Designing for 3D printing